Rhino pills: risks, side effects and more

 Do Rhino pills work?

-There is no evidence to support Rhino pills as an effective and safe treatment for erectile dysfunction.
+There is no scientific evidence to support Rhino pills as an effective and safe treatment for ED.
 If you’re going to take on personal risk to strengthen your erections, you should know what you’re putting into your body.
-Rhino pills might illegally contain the active ingredients of Viagra.
+Rhino pills might illegally contain the active ingredients of Viagra, even when they claim to be “all natural.”
 However, since they’re completely unregulated, there could be almost no active ingredient or so much that dangerous effects can occur, and there would be no way of knowing.

 Side effects of Rhino pills

+Some individuals have experienced erections for up to 48 hours on Rhino pills.
+While this may seem like a good thing, it definitely isn’t—trust us.
+Erections lasting longer than 4 hours (aka priapism) can cause permanent damage to the penis and even result in long-term ED.
 Rhino pills do not list risks and side effects on their packaging (another red flag).
-The FDA has established potential side effects of taking Rhino pills, including:
+That said, the FDA has established potential side effects of taking Rhino pills, including:

 • Chest pain